-- Vested means having reached Normal Retirement Age while you are a Participant, or accumulating five years of Vesting Service.
-Once you are Vested, your benefit will generally be non-forfeitable even if you leave Covered Employment before you reach the age at which you may apply for a benefit.
-(See Loss of Pension Benefits on pages 36-37 for more information on loss of benefits.) - Vested Pension means the pension benefit available to Participants who have reached Normal Retirement Age and are Vested, but who are not eligible for a Regular Pension. - Vesting Service means a period of service (measured in years) used to determine when you are Vested. - Week of Employment means a weekly work period in Covered Employment of at least 20 hours.
-A Week of Employment will include sick days (not to exceed seven consecutive days), paid holidays, paid vacation, periods of disability (up to six months where compensated for by the New York or New Jersey Workers' Compensation law), termination pay (not to exceed one month, not including terminal vacation pay), where necessary to bring the Participants up to 180 months of Service Credit, and military service as required by law.
+- Vested means having reached Normal Retirement Age while you are working in Covered Employment, or having accumulated five years of Vesting Service.
+Once you are Vested, your benefit will be generally non-forfeitable even if you leave Covered Employment before you reach the age at which you may apply for a benefit.
+(See Loss of Pension Benefits on pages 36-37 for more information on loss of benefits.) - Vested Pension means the pension benefit available to Participants who have reached Normal Retirement Age and are Vested, but who are not eligible for a Regular Pension. - Vesting Service means a period of service (measured in years) used to determine when you are Vested.